Our Mission Statement

 If you are concerned about a child’s welfare, please record your concern, and any observations or conversation heard, and report to one of the DSLs as soon as possible the same day.
 Do NOT conduct your own investigation.
 You are able to make your own referrals to Children’s Services – see the link below

-If your concerns relate to the actions or behaviour of a member of staff (which could suggest that s/he is unsuitable to work with children) then you should report this immediately to the Headteacher (or the Chair of Governors if the concern relates to the Headteacher) – who will consider what action to take.
+If your concerns relate to the actions or behaviour of a member of staff (which could suggest that s/he is unsuitable to work with children) then you should report this immediately to the Headteacher (or the CEO of Xavier if the concern relates to the Headteacher) – who will consider what action to take.

 Keeping safe – part and parcel of our curriculum